NanniCandido/glassdoor-data-science-jobs/README.md

 - Visualizations (word cloud, heatmap)
 - Statistical summaries and correlations

-The project also includes an **ERD**, a **data dictionary**, and multiple grouped analyses to highlight the most in-demand professions, locations, and company characteristics in the field of data science.
+The project also includes an **ERD**, a **Data Dictionary**, and multiple grouped analyses to highlight the most in-demand professions, locations, and company characteristics in the field of data science.